Toward a Theory of Phase Transitions in Quantum Control Landscapes: Critical behavior at the quantum speed limit

 where $\alpha$ is a positive free parameter. $S_2[s]$ is commonly known as the Tsallis entropy with entropic-index 2 \cite{tsallis1988possible}.
-Notice that $\alpha$ can be fixed by imposing a further constraint (for example, $\alpha{=}1$ approximates the Shannon entropy density around $s_t{=}0$ up to quadratic order).
-Still, its precise value will not affect the critical scaling of $q_\text{BB}$.
-Finally, following the Shannon entropy approximation, we extend the integration domain of $\{s_t\}$ from $[-1,1]$ to $\mathbb R$.
+Notice that $\alpha$ can be fixed by imposing a further constraint (for example, $\alpha{=}1$ approximates the Shannon entropy density around $s_t{=}0$ up to second-order).
+Still, its precise value will not affect the critical scaling of $q_\text{BB}$, as we explain below.